Arduino-IRremote/Arduino-IRremote/README.md

 ## Minimal CPU clock frequency
 For receiving, the **minimal CPU clock frequency is 4 MHz**, since the 50 &micro;s timer ISR (Interrupt Service Routine) takes around 12 &micro;s on a 16 MHz ATmega.<br/>
-The TinyReceiver, which reqires no polling, runs with 1 MHz.<br/>
+The TinyReceiver, which requires no polling, runs with 1 MHz.<br/>
 For sending, the **default software generated PWM has problems on AVR running with 8 MHz**.
 The PWM frequency is around 30 instead of 38 kHz and RC6 is not reliable.
 You can switch to timer PWM generation by `#define SEND_PWM_BY_TIMER`.

 ## Bang & Olufsen protocol